simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 **Windows** is the most widely used operating system and offers a user-friendly interface that is familiar to many.
 It has a vast library of software and games, making it a popular choice for gamers and general users alike.
 However, Windows is known for its susceptibility to viruses and malware, so it's important to have proper security measures in place.

 _macOS_ is the operating system used exclusively on Apple computers.
-It is known for its sleek design, intuitive user interface, and seamless integration with other Apple devices. macOS is often praised for its stability and security, but it has a more limited selection of software compared to Windows.
+It is known for its sleek design, intuitive user interface, and smooth integration with other Apple devices. macOS is often praised for its stability and security, but it has a more limited selection of software compared to Windows.

 **Linux** is an open-source operating system that offers a high level of customization and flexibility.
 It is favored by developers and power users who value control over their system.
-Linux is known for its stability and security, and it offers a wide range of software options.
+Linux is known for its stability and security, and it offers many software options.
 However, it may require more technical knowledge to set up and use effectively.

 Here is a comparison of the key features of each operating system: